 An existing or new owner of a vessel covered by a certificate of title may wish to have the vessel become a documented vessel.
 To accomplish this, the owner will need a certified copy of the a certificate of origin or other documents previously submitted to the office with an application for a certificate of title.
 Subsection (e) facilitates this by requiring the office to provide those documents in a form that the owner needs.
-Cf. Section 6(e) (requiring the office to maintain either the original or the image of documents submitted with an application for a certificate of title).
-SECTION 25.
+Cf. Section 7(e) (requiring the office to maintain either the original or the image of documents submitted with an application for a certificate of title).

+SECTION 26.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
 In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-Reporter's Note Source: ULC Drafting Rule 601.
-SECTION 26.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT. this [act] modifies, limits, and supersedes the federal Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-7001, et seq., but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
+SECTION 27.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT.
+This [act] modifies, limits, and supersedes the federal Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001, et seq., but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
 Section 7001(c), or authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 U.S.C.
 Section 7003(b).
-Reporter's Note